Eugenics And Reproduction Licenses FAQs

 Genetic engineering doesn’t offer the benefits of reproduction licenses.
 GE won’t prevent single parent households.
 GE won’t ensure that parents will take care of their children.
 GE won’t stabilize the dating market.
 GE may never be cheap enough to prevent dysgenics from accumulating on a wide scale.

-Lastly, genetic engineering would not solve overpopulation, whereas reproduction licenses would.
+Genetic engineering also won’t solve overpopulation, whereas reproduction licenses could.
 Instead of trying to circumvent the moral stigmas associated with eugenics and introducing an innumerous list of unforeseen consequences, it would just be better to institute the this proposed list of requirements for having children.

 Welfare states are a free-rider problem.
 They tax productive self-sufficient people in order to subsidize the reproduction of unproductive and irresponsible people who tend to have more children than they can afford to take of.
 The EPC system that we are proposing eliminates the need for child support and related welfare by guaranteeing that parents have to self-sufficient in order to have children.
 Having welfare can be justified for the sake of being humane, but the positive feedback loops it introduces (more dependents -> more welfare -> yet more dependents etc) creates an unsustainable system in the absence of a compensating negative feedback loop(s).